 The Big Plant

 On October 13, 2012, 200 plus community volunteers planted more than 560 native plants and trees species into the wetlands area.
 The plants were specifically chosen for the site and provided by Lisa Bright of Earth Sanga.
 A future eagle scout and Campbell alumnus, Paul P., coordinated the day with the help of retired teacher Pat Findikoglu, Lisa and Nancy.
 Boy Scouts and parents from Troupe 648 build the seven benches scattered throughput the area.
 Long Branch nature Center provided some plants and tools for the day.
 Parents, Paul and Jan Gronemeyer, inscribed names of donors onto boards to be used on the fence and bridge.
 Volunteers also removed massive amount of invasive species from the hillside adjacent to the wetlands.
 The day was an incredible display of the community spirit and comittment to Campbell by staff, students and friends.

 On October 29, 2012 a small dedication ceremony took place at the Wetlands Site.
 Remarks were made by the school Principal, Maureen Nesselrode, the Landscape Designer, Nancy Striniste and Jan McMahon, a Schoolyard Committee Member.
 Students sang The Wetlands Jingle by staff member Shirley Atkins.

-On April 20th, 2013 an Open House will be held to celebrate the Campbell Wetlands Learning Lab and the Schoolyard.
-Stay tuned for information.
+On April 20th, 2013 an Open House was held to celebrate the Campbell Wetlands Learning Lab and the Schoolyard.